Biking in Budapest | Tips on bike routes, tours, maps and cycling rules

 Cycling rules for biking in Budapest

-If you're going to ride a bike in Budapest, you will see that there are bikes routes all around – use those, and not the sidewalk.
+If you're going to ride a bike in Budapest, you will see that there are bike routes all around – use those, and not the sidewalk.
 Other than that, certain one-way streets are marked for bikes as two-way, so you can go in from either direction.
 Sometimes bike lanes get very close to cars or could have sections on the pavement, next to pedestrians – watch out and be respectful.

 The main rule is, wherever cycling isn’t forbidden (motorways, bridges, some overpasses), you can cycle, but as long as there is a bike lane, you have to use that.
 Biking on the sidewalk is forbidden (although many locals don’t know or don’t want to know this).